sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-started.md

 - `DEFRAG`: Forces the emulator to defragment the flash memory.
 This command is useful after copying multiple files to the emulator to optimize the storage space.
 When the `DEFRAG` file is created, the emulator will unmount the volume, defragment the flash memory, and remount the volume.
 Wait for the volume to reappear on your computer to ensure the defragmentation process is complete.
 - `WIPE_OUT`: Erases all files stored on the emulator, including the pre-installed EmuTOS image.
 This command is useful when you want to start fresh with a clean slate.
 When the `WIPE_OUT` file is created, the emulator will unmount the volume, erase all files, and remount the volume.
 Wait for the volume to reappear on your computer to ensure the wipe-out process is complete.

 ## Firmware Installation

-The SidecarTridge TOS emulator comes with a pre-installed firmware version and a default EmuTOS image.
+The SidecarTridge TOS emulator comes with pre-installed firmware and a default EmuTOS image.
 However, it is recommended to check for the latest firmware version and update if necessary.
 The firmware update process is straightforward and can be done using a computer with a USB port.

 We assume that you have already connected the SidecarTridge TOS emulator to your computer using the USB-C cable and that the `SidecarTrdg` volume is accessible.
 If you have not done so, please refer to the [Connecting the Device to a Computer](#connecting-the-device-to-a-computer) section.

 ### Obtaining the Installed Firmware Version

-Now open the `INFO.TXT` file to check the installed firmware version.
+Open the `INFO.TXT` file to check the installed firmware version.
 The file should contain information similar to the following:

 ```
 SidecarTridge ROM chip emulator v1.0.0 - (C)2024 GOODDATA LABS SL